 Military personnel, like other public servants, are always under scrutiny whether on a mission, back at the base, or on leave.
-They seem to understand that everything they do and say reflects on the integrity and reputation of the organization.
+They understand that everything they do and say reflects on the integrity and reputation of the organization.

-Readiness for deployments or impromptu operations plays a central role in many military job descriptions.
+Readiness for deployments and impromptu operations plays a central role in many military job descriptions.
 Making sure that equipment is operating correctly and that supplies are ready allows responsiveness to organizational needs.
 And, understanding that uncertainty is the norm yields flexible employees.